dodecaphonic/gelijk/README.md

 By default, keywords added via the API are stored in `<project root>/db/index.db`.

+### Client run

+This repository includes a runner that instantiates a server and, as a client, does the following:

+  - Adds 10,000 keywords;
+  - Checks that every single one of them is there;
+  - Searches every word with an increasing threshold value (0..3);
+  - Checks that, for every word, increasing the threshold widens the results

+Run it with `npm run client`.
+It will take a while, since client and server are running in the same process in a non-parallel runtime, but (here's hoping!) the checks will hold.

 ## API

 The API offers two endpoints, which in turn describe four different operations.
 They are as follows: